grindsa/acme2certifier/docs/a2c-alma-loadbalancing.md

 The following instructions are based on [an existing tutorial](https://docs.rackspace.com/docs/set-up-lsyncd-locally-and-over-ssh-to-sync-directories).

-To accomplish a remote synchronization using Lsyncd, both nodes must have password-less SSH access to its peer.
-Further, it is recommended to use the root-user for synchronization  to ensure that permissions, ownership, and group information of the files to be synchronized will be preserved.
+To accomplish a remote synchronization using Lsyncd, each node must have password-less SSH access to its peer.
+Further, it is recommended to use the root-user for synchronization  to ensure that permissions, ownership, and group information of the synchronized objects will be preserved.

 ### on both nodes to be executed as root-user